-Vietnam has a communist government and is one of the four remaining one-party socialist states in the world today.
+Vietnam has a communist government.
+It is one of the five remaining communist countries in the world today.
 The president is the head of the republic, and the prime minister is the head of the government.
-It has three branches, the executive which is administered by the government and the president, the legislative which consists of the national assembly of Vietnam and the judiciary comprises of the courts.
+It has three branches: the executive, which is administered by the government and the president, the legislative, which consists of the national assembly of Vietnam, and the judiciary which comprises of the courts.

 Executive Branch Of The Government Of Vietnam